annotation/text-fabric/tf/docs/about/install.md

 #### On Linux?

 On Ubuntu 18.04 Python 3.6 is already installed.
-But you have to install pip3 in order to add the Python package text-fabric.
+But you have to install pip in order to add the Python package text-fabric.

 ```sh
 sudo apt install python3-pip